unicode-org/message-format-wg/exploration/bidi-usability.md

    I don't want to have to manage a lot of paired controls, when I can get the right effect using strongly directional mark characters (LRM, RLM, ALM)

-4. As a translation tool or MF2 implementation, I want to automatically generate normalized _messages_ that display correctly in RTL languages or containing RTL substrings with minimal user intervention.
+4. As a translation tool or MF2 implementation, I want to automatically generate _messages_ which display correctly when they contain RTL text or substring with minimal user intervention.

 ## Requirements